abconway/bluecanary/README.md

 export AWS_DEFAULT_REGION=us-east-1
 ```

 3.)
 Within Blue Canary configuration files.
 See the Setup section below.

 ## Setup

 Blue Canary is configured via yaml files.
 There are 4 sections:

 1. `Configuration`:
 Currently used to configured the locations of additional alarm plugins.
 2. `AWSProfiles`:
 If you do not wish to store AWS credentials in ~/.aws/credentials or environment variables, you can define them here.
 3. `AlarmGroups`:
-Definitions of suites of alarms to be created/applied to any resources that match the specified tag/value combonation.
+Definitions of suites of alarms to be created/applied to any resources that match the specified tag/value combination.
 4. `TagGroups`:
-Lists of resources to be tagged with the given tag/value combonation.
+Lists of resources to be tagged with the given tag/value combination.

 /example/blue-canary-configuration.yaml
 ```